AmbiML/sparrow-kata-full/README.md

-# THIS PROJECT HAS BEEN RENAMED
+# This project has been renamed

 Due to a naming mishap, we've had to rename "Kata" to "Cantrip".
+This repository will be removed December 1st.

 Please use
 [https://github.com/AmbiML/sparrow-cantrip-full](https://github.com/AmbiML/sparrow-cantrip-full)